SPRING and SUMMER EGGS and LARVAE Order now for supply in season

 Large White Butterfly Pieris brassicae

-No longer the common butterfly it once was.
 The larvae feed on cabbage but also most Cruciferae which can be better and less smelly for captive rearing!
-Horseradish is ideal for its large leaves and other species include Rape, Mustard, Sweet Rocket, Turnip and Watercress.
-Pupae can be stored cool for the winter and normally hatch in May.
+Horseradish is ideal for its large leaves and other species include Rape, Mustard, Sweet Rocket, Turnip, Nasturtium and Watercress.

-Availability: June
+Availability: NOW

 Black-veined White crataegi Egg Batch

-Egg batches (at least 30 eggs) will be available in May/June.
-The larvae do well sleeved on Hawthorn (their preferred foodplant), Plum, Blackthorn, Plum or Apple.
-They live gregariously, spinning a very small and concealed web on the branch, in which they hibernate.
-Leave the sleeve untouched for the winter.
 In spring they awake as soon as the buds burst, and begin to grow very quickly.
 They pupate often collectively, making very brightly coloured, angular pupae which are greenish white, with contrasting markings in black and yellow.

-Brimstone rhamni Larvae
+Brimstone rhamni 10 larvae

 Brimstone Gonepteryx rhamni

-This year we will have Brimstone larvae and pupae for sale in May and June.
 Both larvae and pupae are masters of camouflage.
 Quick growing, the larvae feed on Buckthorns Rhamnus catharticus or Frangula alnus.
-There are no substitutes, so prepare with some bushes in advance.
+There are no substitutes, so locate some bushes in advance.
+We recommend sleeving the larvae on growing bushes.

-Availability: Jun/July
+Availability: NOW

 Clouded Yellow Crocea 10 Larvae